 The Greenville Police Department is exploring the purchase a Lenco Bearcat armored rescue vehicle.
 The Bearcat has been proven on numerous occasions to be a life-saving resource during crisis situations.
 In support of the Pitt County Mutual Aid Agreement, the Greenville Police Department has responded to each town or jurisdiction within Pitt County when requested.
 As a regional responder, we will continue to support each jurisdiction when requested for critical incidents.
-The availability of an armored rescue vehicle will only improve the police Department is not seeking funding from any of its regional partners; however, we are seeking support from those communities that we would assist in times of crisis.
+The availability of an armored rescue vehicle will only improve the police services provided throughout Pitt County and the surrounding region.
+The Greenville Police Department is not seeking funding from any of its regional partners; however, we are seeking support from those communities that we would assist in times of crisis.
 As a signatory of this letter, I recognize the importance of having immediate access to an armored rescue vehicle and support the purchase as part of the ongoing effort to improve the emergency capabilities available in Pitt County.

-Chief of Police Grifton, NC Police Department
+Grifton, NC Police Department